brt-h/brt-h/README.md

 Used provided dataset of home sales in King County, USA between May 2014 and May 2015 to practice data analysis.
 Jupyter notebook is [here](https://gist.github.com/brt-h/a7b5dd74a8fcd2e718a5cde7cf9147ab).

 ### Extracting and visualizing stock data
 Used yfinance and webscraping to extract stock data then visualize it using Plotly.
-Utilizedd Python, Pandas, BeautifulSoup, and Plotly.
+Utilized Python, Pandas, BeautifulSoup, and Plotly.
 Jupyter notebook is [here](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/5937dca4-8cdb-41d5-8ab0-25134f6f4945/view?access_token=9ebd45117d303eb29148c8c7859894ebc6f0457e9bd0a76d5ae077db1f8ad41d).

 <!---